Contrarian Corpus

 Notes

-Second/follow-up Elliott deck on TIM, focused narrowly on the May 4 2018 AGM proxy vote between the Elliott Independent slate and the Vivendi slate.
-Notable rhetorical moves: side-by-side slate-comparison table with green-check vs. red-X independence badges (p.6); twin 'Independent Board' vs. 'Not Independent Board' circle diagrams visualizing alignment with all shareholders (p.7); paired-quote layout juxtaposing Elliott statements with CEO Amos Genish statements to demonstrate alignment rather than contradiction (p.8); three-column 'What Elliott Said / What TIM Said / Comment' table reframing management's plan as compatible with Elliott's value-creation proposals (p.9).
-Tone is adversarial toward Vivendi but explicitly collaborative toward CEO and management — a softer companion piece to Elliott's earlier (March 2018) full thesis deck.
-No SOTP or peer-gap charts in this volume; valuation/financial detail is light because the document's job is to win the vote, not re-argue the underlying thesis.
-Pages 11-12 not sampled (likely candidate-CV continuation in appendix).
+Second/follow-up Elliott deck on TIM, focused narrowly on the 4-May-2018 AGM slate vote between Elliott's Independent Nominees and Vivendi's slate.
+Unusual posture: Elliott explicitly supports incumbent CEO Amos Genish and management's existing 2018-20 Business Plan — the campaign is about board composition and independence from Vivendi, not management change.
+Notable rhetorical devices: (1) side-by-side slate-comparison table with green-check / red-X / yellow-? independence badges (p.5-6); (2) twin 'Independent Board' vs 'Not Independent Board' circle diagrams visualising alignment with all shareholders (p.7); (3) paired-quote layout juxtaposing Elliott statements with Genish statements to demonstrate alignment (p.8); (4) three-column 'What Elliott Said / What TIM Said / Comment' table reframing management's own plan as compatible with Elliott's value-creation proposals (p.9).
+Tone is adversarial toward Vivendi but collaborative toward CEO and management — a softer companion to Elliott's earlier March 2018 full thesis deck.
+No SOTP or peer-gap charts; financial detail is light because the document's job is to win the vote, not re-argue underlying valuation.
+Pages 10-15 are appendix CVs for the ten nominees.